terminaladept/rotatelogs/README.md

 4. If month doesn't match print a warning and skip archive and delete step

 ### Possible improvements
-- Try/Catch on deletion before deletion
+- Try/Catch on archive before deletion
 - Compress/Delete blocks are quite repetitive, good candidate for building a function
 - Limit gathering of files to archive on file extension (.txt, .log, etc), exclude containers.
 - Proper logging
 - email/slack notification on errors
+- More intelligent month/year checking
+- Deletion of archives over retention policy (well out of scope)
+- More intelligent checks for sucessful log-shipping (well out of scope)